chokoon123/dsi321_2025/README.md

 ## 🔍 Overview

 This project is a hands-on implementation of a real-time data pipeline.
-It fetches data from an external API on an hourly basis, stores it in a versioned data lake, and visualizes insights through an interactive web dashboard.
+It fetches data from an Air4Thai API on an hourly basis, stores it in a versioned data lake , and visualizes insights through an interactive web dashboard.

 The workflow uses **Python** as the main programming language, leverages **Prefect** for scheduling, **LakeFS** for data versioning, and **Streamlit** for front-end visualization.
 Everything runs seamlessly via **Docker Compose**.